 Who Chooses the Workers’ Compensation Doctor?

-In North Carolina, the workers’ compensation insurance company has the right to direct your medical care.
+In North Carolina and South Carolina, the workers’ compensation insurance company has the right to direct your medical care.
 This means they choose your workers’ compensation doctors and when you see them.

 If you refuse treatment, the insurance company might try to cut off your benefits altogether.